Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 }
 ```

-Video of magnet flipper captioned with something like “our trained mechano-wildlife videographers were able to capture the ever-skittish magnet in its natural habitat where it performs a jumping dance to spread its field in the hopes of attracting a mate of opposite polarity.
-Once it spots us, it attempted to flee.”
+Video of magnet flipper captioned with something like " our trained mechano-wildlife videographers were able to capture the ever-skittish magnet in its natural habitat where it performs a jumping dance to spread its field in the hopes of attracting a mate of opposite polarity.
+Once it spots us, it attempted to flee."

 Initial results were clearly promising!
 But, this did not last very long at all.